garcias/Chem122-2016/shape/shape.md

 3. Rotate the molecule and observe its appearance from different perspectives.
 4. Rotate the molecule so that the C chain lies in the plane of the screen.
 Read the guidelines below and then sketch this model.

+{: .note }
+> Sometimes Jmol may fail to load a model using the `$` notation.
+This is usually caused by an outage of the NIH Cactus server, which converts a SMILES string to the correct Molfile.
+If this happens then replace the `$` symbol with the phrase `:smiles:`.
+This causes Jmol to use the PubChem server, which may fail if the compound's record doesn't contain a 3D structure file.
+For example, `load :smiles:CC` will load the model in the PubChem record for ethane.

 ### Including perspective in skeletal notation